 Research shows that pictures can increase the relevance of a sight word and children’s motivation to learn it, and they can also provide an extra cue that assists learners in determining the word’s meaning.
 Having visual, verbal and kinesthetic input when learning a sight word can also help learners form a stronger memory trace, deepening their association between the sight word and its meaning.
 Additionally, kinesthetic movement in the form of play increases student engagement and learning retention.

-To bridge the gap between auditory short term memory and decoding, I worked with the natural inclination of young children towards visual and kinesthetic learning and focused on the memorization of high frequency words with the use of phonics, embedded pictures, context cues and meaningful actions.
+To bridge the gap between auditory short term memory and decoding, we worked with the natural inclination of young children towards visual and kinesthetic learning and focused on the learning of high frequency words with the use of phonics, embedded pictures, context cues and meaningful actions.

 – Jennifer Orr